Healthy Homes Assessment Te Marua

 Rental Property Home Assessments Te Marua

-Areas of rental properties that are impacted with the Healthy Homes Standards in Te Marua include each:
+The areas of rental property that are affected by the Healthy Homes Standard in Te Marua include each:

 • Bedroom